Interview with Bernie Dexter, rockabilly pinup queen

 Visit the Bernie Dexter website!
 I have some great rockabilly clothing basics such as Dungaree Jeans, a sexy dress, and red lipstick.

-What are some not-so-subtle ways to rock the rockabilly style?
+What are the key ways to rock the rockabilly style?

 Pompadour hair, short bangs, red lipstick, and siren Capri pants!